-Let $z_3=z_1x/2+z_2(1-x/2)$; since $z_1<z_3<z_2$ we may find $\eta>0$ such that $R(z)>3\mu_i^{-1}\eta$ for $z\in[z_1-\eta/2,z_3+\eta/2]$.
-Choose $\zeta>0$ such that $\frac{x(z_2-z_1)/2-\zeta}{x+1}>\zeta$, and choose $\xi>0$ such that $R(z)>z_1-\zeta$ for $z\in[z_2,z_2+\xi/2]$.
+Let $z_3=z_1x/2+z_2(1-x/2)$; since $z_1<z_3<z_2$ we may find $\eta>0$ such that $R(z)>4\mu_i^{-1}\eta$ for $z\in[z_1-2\eta,z_3+2\eta]$.
+Choose $\zeta>0$ such that $\frac{x(z_2-z_1)/2-\zeta}{x+1}>\zeta$, and choose $\xi>0$ such that $R(z)>z_1-\zeta$ for $z\in[z_2,z_2+2\xi]$.
 Finally, set $\eps=\min\{\eta,\zeta,\xi\}$.

-For all sufficiently large $t$ we have $\min_j\hier[Z]tj>z_1-\eps/2$ and $\max_j\hier[Z]tj>z_2+\eps/2$.
-Provided $\hier[Z]ti<(z_1+z_2)/2$, \eqref{r-bound} gives $r_t<z_3+\eta/2$ and hence $R(r_t)\geq z_1+3\mu_i^{-1}\eta$, and as before it follows that $f_t/e_t>z_1+\eta$.
+For all sufficiently large $t$ we have $\min_j\hier[Z]tj>z_1-2\eps$ and $\max_j\hier[Z]tj>z_2+2\eps$.
+Provided $\hier[Z]ti<(z_1+z_2)/2$, \eqref{r-bound} gives $r_t<z_3+2\eta$ and hence $R(r_t)\geq z_1+4\mu_i^{-1}\eta$, and as before it follows that $f_t/e_t>z_1+\eta$.
 If $\hier[Z]ti<(z_1+z_2)/2$ then \eqref{f-e-bounds2} gives $f_t/e_t> \frac{z_1-\zeta+x(z_1+z_2)/2}{1+x}>z_1+\zeta$.
 Since $\eps\leq\eta,\zeta$ this completes the proof. \end{proof}

 A technical difficulty in some cases is to rule out the possibility of unstable fixed points at $0$ and/or $1$ becoming accumulation points.
-We give a general result on non-convergence to $0$. \begin{lem} Suppose that either of the following conditions holds: \begin{enumerate}[(a)] \item $R(0)>0$, and either $R(R(0))>0$ or $\alpha_{ii}>0$ for each $i$; \item $R$ has a linearly unstable zero at $0$. \end{enumerate} Then there exists some $\eta>0$ such that for each $i$ we have $\lim\inf_{t\to\infty}\hier[Z]ti\geq\eta$ almost surely. \end{lem} \begin{rem}The additional condition on the matrix in \eqref{nozero} is necessary to exclude situations such as in Theorem \ref{same}, part 2, where it is possible for some communities to converge to $0$ and others to $1$ despite neither being a fixed point of $R$. \end{rem} \begin{proof} Note that, since $R(z)\not\equiv 0$, we have $R(z)>0$ for $z\in (0,1)$.
+We give a general result on non-convergence to $0$. \begin{lemma} Suppose that either of the following conditions holds: \begin{enumerate}[(a)] \item $R(0)>0$, and either $R(1)>0$ or $\alpha_{ii}>0$ for each $i$; \item $R$ has a linearly unstable zero at $0$. \end{enumerate} Then there exists some $\eta>0$ such that for each $i$ we have $\lim\inf_{t\to\infty}\hier[Z]ti\geq\eta$ almost surely. \end{lemma} \begin{remark}The additional condition on the matrix in \eqref{nozero} is necessary to exclude situations such as in Theorem \ref{same2}, where it is possible for some communities to converge to $0$ and others to $1$ despite neither being a fixed point of $R$. \end{remark} \begin{proof} Note that, since $R(z)\not\equiv 0$, we have $R(z)>0$ for all $z\in (0,1)$.
 If \eqref{nozero} holds then taking $(z_1,z_2)=(0,1)$ in Lemma \ref{lem:shift-up} immediately gives the desired conclusion.